 Road Safety America says that eight out of 10 Americans support making speed limiters mandatory safety equipment on large commercial trucks.
 The technology has been fitted to most trucks sold in the United States since the 1990s.
 However, many trucking companies elect not to switch these systems on.
 The researchers noted that many of the states with the highest increase in truck accident deaths have maximum speed limits of 70 mph or higher.

-The National Highway Traffic Safety Administration and the Federal Motor Carrier Safety Administration issued a joint statement in 2016 calling for mandatory commercial vehicle speed limiters, but the proposal stalled.
+In spite of the increased risk, the National Highway Traffic Safety Administration has not pushed for the mandatory use of crash avoidance technology until 2016 when they issued a joint statement with the Federal Motor Carrier Safety Administration calling for mandatory commercial vehicle speed limiters, but the proposal stalled.
 This is despite research suggesting that the measure could save trucking companies about $1 billion each year in fuel costs and prevent hundreds of fatalities.
 Road safety advocates claim that the proposal may have failed to gain traction because of the Trump administration’s efforts to reduce government regulation.

 Modern commercial vehicles are packed with sophisticated electronic systems like speed limiters, and some of these devices monitor and keep track of truck driver behavior.
 Police accident investigators often consult these systems to determine what caused a crash.
 An experienced personal injury attorney may also use this data to establish negligence and liability in a civil lawsuit filed on behalf of a road user who suffered injury, loss or damage.